ElcomJ/Data_Engineer_Project_01/Readme.md

 ## Preparação do Ambiente de Trabalho

-> Abaixo estara o passo a passo desde a preparação do ambiente até a criação do Dashboard no Looker Studio:
+> Abaixo estará o passo a passo desde a preparação do ambiente até a criação do Dashboard no Looker Studio:

  - Criação do Cluster no AWS Redshift.